• Skip to primary navigation

 pin image of pear with spices cooked in syrup.

-Stewed pears simmer in a delightful spicy syrup with cinnamon and star anise.
+The stewed pears are simmered in a delightful spicy syrup with cinnamon and star anise.
 This simple dessert is ready in no time and perfect for serving with ice cream, waffles, pancakes, or on its own.

 cubes pears poached with spices in a black bowl.

 Stewed pears, roasted pears, and baked pears with yogurt, no matter how you cook them, pears make the most wonderful autumn or winter dessert.
-Iโ€™ve cooked todayโ€™s simple recipe so many times that Iโ€™ve lost count of it.
-Why?
+Iโ€™ve cooked todayโ€™s simple recipe so many times that Iโ€™ve lost count.

 Jump to recipe